 *

-* @return Object indicating supported values for category
+* @return Object indicating supported values for category,

 * or null if this Print Service does not support specifying a

-* doc-level or job-level attribute in category
+* doc-level or job-level attribute in category in

 * a Print Request.